Spreads In Tarot – How Cards Are Used In Tarot

 The fourth presents the near future.

-So the two and four are short-term readings and one and five are long-term readings.
+Two and four are short-term readings, and one and five are long-term readings.

 The Nine Card Spread